charlie0129/batt/README.md

 > Currently, it is command-line only.
 Some knowledge of the command-line is required.
 A native GUI is possible but not planned.
 If you want to build a GUI, you can ask me to put a link here to your project

-1. (Optional) If you are lazy, there is an install script to help you get the first 3 steps done: `curl -fsSL https://github.com/charlie0129/batt/raw/master/hack/install.sh | bash`.
+1. (Optional) If you are lazy, there is an installation script to help you get the first 3 steps done (Internet connection required): `curl -fsSL https://github.com/charlie0129/batt/raw/master/hack/install.sh | bash`.
 This will download and install the latest _stable_ version for you, then you can skip to step 5.
 2. Get the binary.
 For _stable_ and _beta_ releases, you can find the download link in the [release page](https://github.com/charlie0129/batt/releases).
 If you want development versions with the latest features and bug fixes, you can download prebuilt binaries from [GitHub Actions](https://github.com/charlie0129/batt/actions/workflows/build-test-binary.yml) (has a retention period of 3 months and you need to `chmod +x batt` after extracting the archive) or [build it yourself](#building) .
 3. Put the binary somewhere safe.
 You don't want to move it after installation :).
 It is recommended to save it in your `$PATH`, e.g., `/usr/local/bin`, so you can directly call `batt` on the command-line.
 In this case, the binary location will be `/usr/local/bin/batt`.
 4. Install daemon using `sudo batt install`.
 If you do not want to use `sudo` every time after installation, add the `--allow-non-root-access` flag: `sudo batt install --allow-non-root-access`.
 To uninstall: please refer to [How to uninstall?](#how-to-uninstall)
 5. In case you have GateKeeper turned on, you will see something like _"batt is can't be opened because it was not downloaded from the App Store"_ or _"batt cannot be opened because the developer cannot be verified"_.
-To solve this, you can either 1. (recommended) Go to System Preferences -> Security & Privacy -> Open Anyway; or 2. run `sudo spctl --master-disable` to disable GateKeeper entirely.
+If you don't see it, you can skip this step.
+To solve this, you can either 1. (recommended) Go to System Preferences -> Security & Privacy -> General -> Open Anyway; or 2. run `sudo spctl --master-disable` to disable GateKeeper entirely.
 6. Test if it works by running `sudo batt status`.
 If you see some status info, you are good to go!
 7. Time to customize.
 By default `batt` will set a charge limit to 60%.
 For example, to set the charge limit to 80%, run `sudo batt limit 80`.
-8. As said before, it is highly recommended to disable macOS's optimized charging when using `batt`.
+8. As said before, it is _highly_ recommended to disable macOS's optimized charging when using `batt`.
 To do so, open _System Preferences_, go to _Battery_, and uncheck _Optimized battery charging_.

 Notes:

-- If your current charge is above the limit, your computer will just stop charging and stays at your current charge level, which is by design.
+- If your current charge is above the limit, your computer will just stop charging and use power from the wall.
+It will stay at your current charge level, which is by design.
 You can use your battery until it is below the limit to see the effects.
 - You can refer to [Usage](#usage) for additional configurations.
 Don't know what a command does?
 Run `batt help` to see all available commands.
 To see help for a specific command, run `batt help <command>`.
 - To disable the charge limit, run `sudo batt limit 100`.
 - [How to uninstall?](#how-to-uninstall) [How to upgrade?](#how-to-upgrade)